nebhead/PlexPostProc/README.md

 ~~~~
 ## Installation

 First you will need to get the script onto your machine.
-You can do this by cloning my git repository or simlpy downloading and placing in a directory of your choice.
+You can do this by cloning my git repository or simply downloading and placing in a directory of your choice.

 ~~~~
 sudo apt-get update